 Akumal is part of the Riviera Maya.
 Akumal means “Place of the Turtle” in the Mayan language, and if you snorkel here, you just might see one swimming alongside you.
 (Don’t touch it, though.
 That’s prohibited by law.)
 You’ll definitely see coral and beautiful fish in the clear, sparkling waters.
 This tourist-friendly little town is about an hour south of Cancun—but it seems light-years away.
 Akumal has a beautiful bay with a wide white sandy beach, wonderfully warm blue-green water and great snorkeling.
 Akumal is one of the best places to visit in the Mexican Caribbean for its great variety of beautiful beaches and tourist services.
 It's a cute little town with several restaurants.

 The best weather for visiting Akumal is November through February.
 Temperatures tend to be in the low to mid 80s, and the humidity is not too bad.
 It is the “dry season” for this part of Mexico, with rain only falling on 6-12 days of each month and then maybe only an inch of rain per month.
-For information on the Riviera Maya and it’s beaches visit Riviera Maya Beaches.
+For information on the Riviera Maya and it's beaches visit Riviera Maya Beaches, or visit our Akumal Vacations guide to start planning your trip today.

 Mazatlan is a Mexican resort town along the Pacific shoreline in the state of Sinaloa.
 Sandy beaches line its 21km-long malecon (boardwalk), and its harbor is renowned for big-game fishing.
 In its historic center, 19th-century landmarks include the performance hall Teatro Angela Peralta and the towering Immaculate Conception basilica.
 The modern district of Zona Dorada is known for its nightlife and high-rise hotels.
 Mazatlan enjoys a tropical climate, with moderate humidity and year-round warmth.